Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Introduction

-In this work, we go beyond all the aforementioned studies, largely extending the scope under study in two directions: the number of model architectures (and model variants) being evaluated and datasets being considered.
-This results in evaluating more than 400 different models with varying architectures, designs, and learning paradigms across 22 datasets.
-We also provide essential study-design principles and model training details that will aid in more systematic and rigorous experiments in future work.
-The proposed \emph{AiTLAS: Benchmark Arena} builds on the AiTLAS toolbox \cite{AitlasArxiv}\footnote{\url{https://aitlas.bvlabs.ai}} -- a recent open-source library for exploratory and predictive analysis of satellite imaginary pertaining to different remote-sensing tasks.
-AiTLAS implements a variety of methods and libraries for data handling, processing, and analysis, with PyTorch \cite{pytorch} as a backbone for constructing and learning DL models.
+In this work, we go beyond all the aforementioned studies, significantly extending the scope of research in two directions: the number of model architectures (and model variants) being evaluated and the datasets being considered.
+This results in assessing more than 500 different models with different architectures, varying designs, and learning paradigms across 22 datasets.
+We provide essential study-design principles and model training details that will aid in more systematic and rigorous experiments in future work.
+The proposed \emph{AiTLAS: Benchmark Arena} builds on the AiTLAS toolbox \citep{AitlasArxiv}\footnote{\url{https://aitlas.bvlabs.ai}} -- a recent open-source library for exploratory and predictive analysis of satellite imaginary pertaining to different remote-sensing tasks.
+AiTLAS implements various methods and libraries for data handling, processing, and analysis, with PyTorch \citep{pytorch} as a backbone for constructing and learning DL models.
 By having all of the methods and datasets under the same umbrella, we provide the means for a fair, unbiased, and reproducible comparison of approaches across different criteria that include: overall model performance, data- and task-dependent model performance, model size, and learning efficiency as well as the effect of transfer learning via model pre-training.